ethereum/consensus-specs/specs/networking/messaging.md

 This specification seeks to define a messaging protocol that is flexible enough to be changed easily as the ETH 2.0 specification evolves.

+Note that while `libp2p` is the chosen networking stack for Ethereum 2.0, as of this writing some clients do not have workable `libp2p` implementations.
+To allow those clients to communicate, we define a message envelope that includes the body's compression, encoding, and body length.
+Once `libp2p` is available across all implementations, this message envelope will be removed because `libp2p` will negotiate the values defined in the envelope upfront.

 # Specification

 ## Message Structure